alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 #### Batch size \& lr monitoring

 Along scores, speed the batch size and learning rate are also monitored at each logging interval.
-This is especially useful for using circles.
+This is especially useful for using cycles.

 ## Hardware specifications

-All experiments were run in a AMD Threadripper 2950X (64GB) system with 4x NVIDA 2080 Ti GPUs.
+All experiments were run with 4x NVIDA 2080 Ti GPUs.

 ## Citation
 ```